pmorie/kubernetes/docs/design/secrets.md

    *  If a node is compromised, only the secrets for the containers scheduled on it should be exposed
    *  If the master is compromised, all secrets in the cluster may be exposed
+*  Secret rotation is an orthogonal concern, but it should be facilitated by this proposal

 ## Use Cases